Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum time in days below previous high water mark of 1235 days in the last 5 years of ProShares UltraShort Technology, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum time in days below previous high water mark over 5 years of ProShares UltraShort Technology is 1257 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: